neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 This was working all fine and well (which I guess one should expect since the formula is mathematically correct) until at some point I decided to run my program on Windows.
 Up until then I'd been working within a Linux environment, and I wasn't expecting to have to deal with platform differences because I wasn't touching anything that low-level.
 But for some reason, despite the same code running on both my devices, smooth sort failed to sort my arrays on Windows when it successfully did on Linux.
 Although I now know that the reason for this was the logarithm formula I used above, it took me an hour or two to debug the whole mess and isolate the problem.
 It's honestly a miracle I found the problem that fast, because my smooth sort implementation had so many components I could've just as well spent an entire day figuring that one out.

-It turns out that doing `log(8) / log(2)` on Windows gave... $2$!
+It turns out that doing `(int) log(8) / log(2)` on Windows gave... $2$!
 What?
 Why?
 I honestly don't know, but this was also true for other powers of two.
 The `log(x) / log(2)` would work fine for just about any value of $x$ **EXCEPT** for powers of two.
 And that really messed with smooth sort.
 Linux didn't have this problem, though, and it's likely it has something to do with the float-precision of the numbers being used.
 Regardless, I immediately found a solution to my problem (which in hindsight should've been the implemetation since the start): `log2()`.
 If only I'd known about the function at the beginning, the problem would've never occurred... but is it my fault?
 Perhaps, perhaps not.
 It's either bad documentation on the part of the C Library or bad documentation comprehension on my part.

 ### 7.2 Shifting, not Swapping